codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-setup.md

 ## Recap

 In this setup guide, you've learned how to create a Xero app configured with the required Codat redirect URI; retrieve the secure keys for your app and add them to the Xero integration in the Codat Portal; and enable the integration.
-You've also learned how to create direct bank feeds by posting Bank transactions via Codat's API, as well as Xero's requirements for using their Bank Feeds API.

 ## Next steps